Assistant Professor, Economics and Business, Central European University

 Despite the availability of low-cost exchanges, over-the-counter (OTC) trading is pervasive for most assets.
 We explain the prevalence of OTC trading using a model of adverse selection, in which informed and uninformed investors choose to trade over-the-counter or on an exchange.
 OTC dealers' ability to price discriminate allows them to imperfectly cream-skim the uninformed investors from the exchange.
 Assets with lower adverse selection risk are predicted to have a higher share of trades executed over-the-counter, as observed in practice.
 Having an OTC market can reduce welfare while increasing total trade volume and decreasing average bid-ask spread.
 Specifically, for assets that are mostly traded over-the-counter (such as swaps and bonds), having the OTC market actually harms welfare.
 Our results justify recent policies that seek to end OTC trading in such assets.

 I examine the impact of cross-venue latency on market quality using a model of informed trader competition in a fragmented market.
-As cross-venue latency decreases, liquidity and price discovery improve while the profits of informed traders decline.
-Moreover, one venue's latency imposes potentially negative spillovers on other venues.
-My results provide testable predictions about the effects of changes to one venue's latency on the liquidity at other venues.
+As cross-venue latency decreases, liquidity and price discovery improve while the expected profits of informed traders decline.
+Moreover, a fall in the latency of one venue can harm liquidity at the other venue.
+An extension predicts that, as the informed traders consolidate or outsource trading, benefits of shorter cross-venue latency are attenuated and its harmful effects intensify.
+My model generates testable predictions about the effects of changes in cross-venue latency on market quality.

 Work in Progress

 Sticking to One: Trading Relationships in Over-the-Counter Markets